AmeenUrRehman/Agriculus/README.md

       pip install requirements.txt
 ### Then start the development server with:
     python app.py run
-This runs the app in the development mode.
+This runs the app in development mode.
 Open http://127.0.0.1:5050/ to view it in your browser.

 ## Thank you!!!